matloff/fasteR/README.md

 > p <- ggplot(mlb)
 ```

 Nothing will appear on the screen.
-The package displays when you
+The package displays only when you
 "print" the plot:

 ``` r